Keyboard shortcut not working?

 For example, there is no dedicated keyboard key for the forward slash

-/ in the German keyboard layout, and therefore it is impossible to use the Ctrl+/ shortcut to comment the current line.
+/ in the German keyboard layout, and therefore it is impossible to use the Control+/ shortcut to comment the current line.

 The recommended workaround in this case is to install the Keymap Nationalizer plugin, which will generate a non-conflicting keymap for your keyboard layout.
 Alternatively, you can fix specific shortcuts by assigning another shortcut instead of the one that doesn't work.